feathersui/feathersui-rpc-services/README.md

 Contains the following service classes:

 - `HTTPService`: Load data from a URL as XML, simple string text, URL variables, or JSON.
-- `RemoteObject`: Load typed objects using binary AMF.
+- `RemoteObject`: Share the same typed objects on server and client using binary AMF.

 ## Compatibility Notes